lmilne360/Flinks/proj/README.md

 # README

+## About

-This project, RPL (pronounced ripple) was written and designed using the Rails 5 framework and bootstrap 4.
+This project, RPL, was written and designed using the Rails 5 framework and bootstrap 4.

-Make sure to run bundle update before running  rake all migrations After starting the server (rails s), the user can head to the home page to view and follow links.
-It is also possible to filter links by tags bye typing the tag in the search bar.
-In order to post a link, user must sign-up/ sign-in.
-A user can create a new account by inputting their credentials or can sign in via facebook by selecting that option on the login page.
-After valid authentication, it is then possible to post links, leave comments, upvote links, as well as edit their own links
+Users are able to view links posted by themselves and other users

+Users are required to be logged  in order to perform additional task;
+  * User can create a new account on the signup page or be authenticated via facebook
+  * If account was manually creater, user can edit account details by clicking on `Edit Account`

+Users are then able to comment and/or vote on a submitted link.

+Upon creating a link, a user is able to add tags to said link

+Users are also able to follow the url of a link, edit or delete links owned by themselves.

+This project contains a search feature which enable users to filter links based on an inputed tag.
+If no such tag is found, all links will be displayed.

+## Installation
+Make sure to run bundle update before running.

+ ` bundle install`

+ Migrate the database

+ `rake db:migrate`

+ Start the rails server

+ `rails s`